salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.cancel.md

 # summary

-Resume watching a deployment to a Salesforce org.
+Cancel a deployment to a Salesforce org.

 # description

-TBD.
+Use this command to cancel a specified asynchronous deployment.

 # examples

-- Resume a deployment:
+- Cacnel a deployment:

       <%= config.bin %> <%= command.id %> --job-id 0Af0x000017yLUFCA2

 # flags.job-id.summary

-Job ID of the deployment you want to resume.
+Job ID of the deployment you want to cancel.

 # flags.job-id.description